cfug/flutter.cn/src/docs/development/accessibility-and-localization/internationalization.md

 <a name="tracking-locale"></a>
 ## Tracking the locale: The Locale class and the Localizations widget

-## 跟踪语言环境：Locale 类和 Localizations Widget
+## 获取语言环境：Locale 类和 Localizations Widget

 The [`Locale`]({{site.api}}/flutter/dart-ui/Locale-class.html)
 class is used to identify the user's language.
 Mobile devices support